celinamessner/celinamessner.github.io/about.md

 ## About

 Hi, my name is Celina.
-I'm co-founder and CTO of clare&me. clare&me develops clinical AI: Conversational APIs for Behavioral Health.
+I was co-founder and CTO of clare&me. clare&me developed clinical AI: Conversational APIs for Behavioral Health.
 I quit my job at Google to dedicate my life to digitzing the mental healthcare industry in order to increase coverage for mental health support. clare&me was sold to Hasomed GmbH in September 2025.
+Hasomed is market leader for psychotherapeutic practice management software.
+I am now Head of Product AI at the innovation division of Hasomed, HealthyCloud.

 ## What drives me